garnajee/home-server/README.md

 Create all the users who are going to access to Jellyfin **and** Ombi.

-To have better images for your libraires, you can use [these images](https://imgur.com/a/Guqk15B).
+To have better images for your libraries, you can use [these images](https://imgur.com/a/Guqk15B).

 ### Ombi